 Formation of electric charge because of mechanical stimuli and water vapor absorption have a similar underlying physical mechanism.
 Charge formation can occur if the following preconditions are met:

 Unequal conditions are applied to the opposite electrodes of a single laminate.
-In case of mechanoelectrical transduction, the opposite electrodes of a bent laminate are exerted to unequal mechanical stress; and in case of hygroelectrical transduction, different conditions on the opposite electrodes are achieved by varying the environmental conditions above them.
+In the case of mechanoelectrical transduction, the opposite electrodes of a bent laminate are exerted to unequal mechanical stress; and in the case of hygroelectrical transduction, different conditions on the opposite electrodes are achieved by varying the environmental conditions above them.